Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Proofs for ALS

+\begin{proof}(\textit{of \cref{thm:alsconv}}).
+Firstly, since we have an ALS algorithm, the cost function is non-increasing after each update.
+Now we prove the assertions 1 to 3.

-\begin{proof}(\textit{of \cref{thm:alsconv}}) The goal is to apply \cref{lem:alsconv} to \cref{alg:basicALS}.
-Notice that we may ignore the inequality constraint $\v w > \v 0$ and only work with the sum-to-one constraint, because if we then show a linear convergence, as we are dealing with local convergence properties, we can start at $\v w_0 > \v 0$ close enough to $\v w^*$ and the inequality constraint will not be violated under linear convergence.
+For assertion 1, the goal is to apply \cref{lem:alsconv} to \cref{alg:basicALS} with the weight constraints imposed.
+Notice that to prove local convergence, we may ignore the inequality constraint $\v w > \v 0$ and only work with the sum-to-one constraint.
+Indeed, if local linear convergence holds under the sum-to-one constraint, we can start at $\v w_0 > \v 0$ close enough to $\v w_c$ such that the inequality constraint $\v w > \v 0$ is never violated under linear convergence (since $\v w_c$ is in the interior of $\gD_{r-1}$).
+This then establishes local linear convergence with the inequality constraint.
+To deal with the sum-to-one constraint, let $\v w^\circ = (w_1,\ldots,w_{r-1}) \in \mathbb{R}^{r-1}$ be a representation of the weights $\v w\in \gD_{r-1}$ using $w_r = 1 - \sum_{i < r}w_i$.
+Then positive definiteness of the Hessian at $(\v w_c, \m A_c)$ implies the Hessian with respect to $(\v w_c^\circ, \m A_c)$ is also positive definite.
+Therefore, by \cref{lem:alsconv}, local linear convergence follows.